CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 ## Prerequisites

 :::note
-Before proceeding, ensure that ProcessForce and CompuTec License Server are installed and properly configured.
+Before proceeding, ensure that CompuTec ProcessForce and CompuTec License Server are installed and properly configured.
 :::

 If you need assistance with this setup, please refer to the relevant documentation or click the [link](/docs/processforce/administrator-guide/licensing/license-server/overview/).provided for more details.